Geriatric Doctor Questions and Answers

 If you are looking for a trusted geriatric doctor, come to Dr. Shima Hadidchi, MD.
 Our kind and compassionate professionals are experienced in treating older adults and can help improve their quality of life.
 Call us today to book an appointment, or visit our clinic conveniently located at 12740 Hesperia Road, Victorville, CA 92395.
-Dr. Shima Hadidchi, MD, is open from Monday – Thursday: 8:30am – 5:00pm, Friday: 8:30am to 4:00pm.
+Dr. Shima Hadidchi, MD, is open from Monday – Thursday: 8:30am – 5:00pm, Friday: 8:30am to 4:00pm, Saturday: By Appointment Only.
 We look forward to serving you!
 We serve patients from Victorville CA, Apple Valley CA, Adelanto CA, Hesperia CA, Crestline CA, Highland CA, and Barstow CA.

 ▸ Women’s Health

 ▸ Diabetes Management